 2. Alewife are currently distributed from Newfoundland to North Carolina, whereas blueback herring are distributed from Nova Scotia to Florida.
 Alewife reach lengths of between 14 and 15 inches (36-38 cm) and live up to 10 years, whereas blueback herring grow to approximately 15 inches (40 cm) and live 8 years.
 Both are small, anadromous fish.
-Alewife initiate spawning when water temperatures reach 41 to 50° F (5-10 °C), and are prolific, producing between 60,000 and 467,000 eggs each year.
-Blueback herring spawn in slightly warmer water and therefore follow alewife spawning by 3 to 4 weeks; egg production varies based on age and size.
+Alewife initiate spawning when water temperatures reach 41 to 50° F (5-10 C°), and are prolific, producing between 60,000 and 467,000 eggs each year.
+Blueback herring spawn in slightly warmer and therefore follows alewife spawning by 3 to 4 weeks; egg production varies based on age and size.
 Both alewife and blueback herring feed on plankton as well as small fish while at sea.
 Both alewife and blueback herring are schooling fish while at sea and make seasonal migrations (Collette and Klein-MacPhee 2002).

-3. Alewife and blueback herring are managed together with shad, another anadromous fish, by the Atlantic States Marine Fisheries Commission.
+3. Alewife and blueback herring are managed together with shad, another anadromous fish, by the ASMFC.
 Both species were historically the target of both commercial and recreational fisheries, and in New England, landings declined dramatically between the 1970s and the 1990s.
 According to NMFS, river herring have declined due to a variety of factors including fishing pressure and mortality due to bycatch, habitat degradation, and dams that impede spawning (NMFS 2009e).
 Rhode Island and other adjacent states currently prohibit the harvest of river herring (ASMFC 2007).
 NMFS (2009e) designated both alewife and blueback herring as species of concern in 2006, citing a variety of demographic and genetic diversity concerns.
 Currently, there are several restoration initiatives taking place in upper Narragansett Bay that will restore fish passage and enhance depleted spawning populations of anadromous species including river herring (RI Coastal Resources Management Council 2010).
-These initiatives may result in an increase of river herring in the Ocean SAMP area in future years.
+These initiatives may result in an increase of river herring in the SAMP area in future years.

-510.5.8.
-Sand Tiger Shark (Carcharias Taurus)
+510.6.8.
+Sand tiger shark (Carcharias Taurus)

-1. Sand tiger sharks can be found throughout the western Atlantic, and in southern New England are common in shoal waters near Woods Hole and Nantucket, MA (Collette and Klein-MacPhee 2002).
+1. Sand tiger sharks can be found throughout the western Atlantic, and in southern New England are common in shoal waters near Woods Hole and Nantucket, MA (Collette and Klein-MacPhee 202).

 2. Sand tiger sharks may grow up to 10.4 feet (318 cm) and live up to 17 years.
-Like many sharks, sand tiger sharks bear live young, nourishing them in utero with egg yolk prior to birth.
+Like porbeagle sharks, sand tiger sharks bear live young, nourishing them in utero with egg yolk prior to birth.
 Reproduction takes place every other year and a litter typically includes just one or two pups (NMFS 2009f).
 Sand tiger sharks have been described as relatively sluggish (Collette and Klein-MacPhee 2002).
-They are more active at night and are primarily coastal.
-They usually live near the bottom.
+They are more active at night and primarily coastal, and usually live near the bottom.
 Sand tiger sharks are voracious predators and feed on fish, small sharks and rays, squid, and some crustaceans (NMFS 2009f).

 3. Sand tiger sharks were historically harvested commercially in southern New England during the early 20th century (Collette and Klein-MacPhee 2002), though they are more commonly targeted in Japan for food.
 Increased exploitation in the 1980s and 1990s resulted in notable abundance declines.
-Sand tiger sharks are managed by NMFS under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan, which currently prohibits the landing of sand tiger shark for commercial and recreational purposes, and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks.
+Sand tiger sharks are managed by NMFS through the Highly Migratory Species Fishery Management Plan, which currently prohibits the landing of sand tiger shark for commercial and recreational purposes.
 According to NMFS, sand tiger shark populations have declined because of fishing pressure and bycatch, because of their low reproduction rates, and because of estuarine pollution.
 For these reasons the sand tiger shark was listed as a species of concern throughout its entire range in 1997 (NMFS 2009f).

-510.5.9.
-Thorny Skate (Amblyraja radiate)
+510.6.9.
+Thorny skate (Amblyraja radiate).